pranabsarkar/Conll_task/README.md

 * During text processing we can convert all the words into lowercase.

-* If there is more training data the model can perform better after the training.
+* If there are more training data the model can perform better.

 * We can fine-tune the hyper-parameters of our model to enhance the performance of our model.